biocore/qurro/README.md

 ### Dependencies

-Code files for the following three projects are distributed within `rankratioviz/support_file/vendor/`.
+Code files for the following projects are distributed within `rankratioviz/support_file/vendor/`.
 See the `dependency_licenses/` directory for copies of these software projects' licenses (each of which includes a respective copyright notice).